 Diera A Parham-Carruthers, LPC (D.C. and VA), NCC, CSOTP, CTMC, CTAP

-Diera A Parham-Carruthers is a Resident in Counseling as a Clinical Mental Health Counselor in Virginia; she earned her Associates in Health Sciences, her Bachelors in Psychology at North Carolina State University, and continued her education at Walden University to complete her Masters in Clinical Mental Health Counseling with a specialization in Crisis and Trauma in 2016 while serving in the United States Armed Forces for 8 years.
+Diera A Parham-Carruthers is a Resident in Counseling as a Clinical Mental Health Counselor in Virginia and one of The Children's Clinic of Fredericksburg's contractors; she earned her Associates in Health Sciences, her Bachelors in Psychology at North Carolina State University, and continued her education at Walden University to complete her Masters in Clinical Mental Health Counseling with a specialization in Crisis and Trauma in 2016 while serving in the United States Armed Forces for 8 years.

 She earned her National Certification in Counseling (NCC) in 2016.
 She has been a Resident in Counseling (RIC) in Virginia since 2017.
 She has earned her certifications as sexual offender treatment provider (CSOTP, 2019), telemental health clinician (CTMC, 2020), clinical trauma adolescent provider (CTAP, 2020).
 She has become a Licensed Professional Counselor (LPC) in Washington, D.C in 2020.
 She served in mental health and health sciences in multiple settings for over 10-years.